To keep things simple, I've decided to base the following on the regular Scottish regiments as they were at the time of the Second World War.

 But in 1881 it was decided to merge the Gordons with the 75th Stirling regiment.
 This had been raised in 1787 as the 75th Highlanders but was amongst those which were de-kilted in 1809 in a bid to attract more English and Irish recruits.
 By 1881 it was no longer considered Scottish and had spent much of the previous decade linked with the Dorsetshire Regiment.

 The 91st Argyle Highlanders were raised by the Campbells in 1794 (and originally numbered the 98th Highlanders).
 Although most of the officers came from Argyll, the regiment had a strong Lowland character and later a large Irish contingent.
-It was de-kilted in 1809 but struggled to retain its Scottish character, which was recognised again in 1864 when it was put into tartan trews.
+It was de-kilted in 1809 but struggled long and hard to retain its Scottish character.
 A large draft of men for the 91st was on board the troopship Birkenhead when it sank off South Africa in 1852 (See Scottish military Disasters Chapter 20 ; Women and Children First ).
 In 1864 the 91st was authorised to wear Government (Black Watch) trews with a red and light blue over-stripe (known as Campbell of Cawdor).
 The battalion went back into the kilt in 1881 when it merged with the 93rd Sutherland Highlanders to form the Sutherland and Argyll Highlanders.
-The names were quickly switched to the more fluent sounding Argyll and Sutherland Highlanders, shortened further by many to The Argylls.
+The names were quickly switched around to the more melodic-sounding Argyll and Sutherland Highlanders, shortened further by many to The Argylls.

 The move towards fixed recruiting areas for each regiment was well in train by the 1870s and the boundaries pretty much set by the 1881 Cardwell Reforms.
 But even then, those boundaries were not set in stone.
 The Royal Scots Fusiliers had to turn the Galloway area over the King's Own Scottish Borderers in around 1900.
 The map reflects the recruiting areas around the time of the First World War.